redox-os/book/src/ch08-06-build-system-reference.md

 The build system creates and/or uses several files that you may want to know about.
 There are also several `make` targets mentioned above, and a few extras that you may find useful.
 Here's a quick summary.
 All file paths are relative to your `redox` base directory.

-### Build System Files
+### Build System Organization

   - `Makefile` - The main makefile for the system, it loads all the other makefiles.
   - `.config` - Where you change your build system settings.
 It is loaded by the Makefile.
 It is ignored by `git`.
   - `mk/config.mk` - The build system's own settings are here.
 You can override these settings in your `.config`, don't change them here.
   - `mk/*.mk` - The rest of the makefiles.
 You should not need to change them.
   - `podman/redox-base-containerfile` - The file used to create the image used by Podman Build.
 The installation of Ubuntu packages needed for the build is done here.
 See [Adding Ubuntu Packages to the Build](./ch08-02-advanced-podman-build.md#adding-ubuntu-packages-to-the-build) if you need to add additional Ubuntu packages.
-  - `config/$(ARCH)/$(CONFIG_NAME).toml` - The packages to be included in the Redox image that will be built, e.g. `config/x86_64/desktop.toml`.
+  - `config/$(ARCH)/$(CONFIG_NAME).toml` - The TOML config of your current build with system settings/paths and recipes/packages to be included in the Redox image that will be built, e.g. `config/x86_64/desktop.toml`.
-  - `cookbook/recipes/PACKAGE/recipe.toml` - For each Redox package (represented here as `PACKAGE`), there is a directory that contains its recipe, usually `recipe.toml`, but in some older recipes, `recipe.sh` is used.
-The recipe contains instructions for obtaining sources via download or git, then creating executables or other files to include in the Redox filesystem.
-Note that a recipe can contain dependencies that cause other packages to be built, even if the dependencies are not otherwise part of your Redox build.
+  - `cookbook/recipes/recipe-name/recipe.toml` - For each Redox package (represented here as `recipe-name`), there is a directory that contains its recipe, usually `recipe.toml`, but in some older recipes, `recipe.sh` is used.
+The recipe contains instructions for obtaining sources via tarball or git, then creating executables or other files to include in the Redox filesystem.
+Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.
+  - `cookbook/recipes/recipe-name/source` - The directory where the recipe sources are extracted/cloned to this folder.
+  - `cookbook/recipes/recipe-name/target` - The directory where the recipe binary is stored, this binary will become a package when `make all`, `make rebuild` or `make r.recipe-name` is called, this package will be installed on the QEMU image, generally at `/bin` or `/lib`.
-  - `cookbook/*` - Part of the cookbook system, these scripts and utilities help build the recipes.
+  - `cookbook/*` - Part of the Cookbook system, these scripts and utilities help build the recipes.
   - `prefix/*` - Tools used by the cookbook system.
 They are normally downloaded during the first system build.
 If you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build.
   - `$(BUILD)` - The directory where the build system will place the final image.
 Usually `build/$(ARCH)/$(CONFIG_NAME)`, e.g. `build/x86_64/desktop`.
   - `$(BUILD)/harddrive.img` - The Redox image file, to be used by QEMU or VirtualBox for virtual machine execution on a Linux host.